premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-36. Is it possible that each thread can have its stack in multithreaded programming?
+36. Is it possible that each thread can have its stack in multithreaded programming?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)